 • Test Anxiety

-Career/major choice is an important life decision.
+Choosing a career is an important life decision.
 Often, students are undecided about the career or major they want to pursue.
-Research shows that students who have a well thought out career goal or major are more successful in college and more likely to complete their education.
-Northland counselors can help students with their career and/or major decision-making process.
+Research shows that students with a well-thought-out career goal or major are more successful in college and more likely to complete their education.
+Counseling services can help students with their career and/or major decision-making process.

-Career/major choice is a process that will take some time and effort.
+Career exploration and development is a process that will take some time and effort.
 Successful career exploration includes the following steps: assessing oneself; exploring potential careers; exploring educational and training opportunities; and creating a plan and setting goals.
 Counselors can help you start the process with interest, skills, and values assessments.
 Using the assessment, you will explore and analyze potential careers and educational opportunities to help make career/major decisions.
-Counselors can answer questions and help analyze how information impacts you at any point of the career exploration process.
+Counselors can answer questions and help analyze how information impacts you at any point in the career exploration process.

 Job Search / Resume Writing / Interview Techniques

-These are sites that are well organized and have tons of valuable information that has already been gathered and placed in one site.
+These sites are well organized and have tons of valuable information already gathered and placed in one site.

 Career Development